Skip to main content

 Municipal market environment

-• Credit remains strong, with historic levels of rainy day funds.
+• Credit remains strong, with robust revenue collections and reserve funds.

 • We expect municipal defaults will remain low, rare and idiosyncratic.